About Unfiltered KY Tours

 Meet Our Owner

 Hey there!
 I’m Chuck, the owner/operator of Unfiltered KY Tours.
-I grew up here in the Kentuckiana region with bourbon in my backyard.
+I grew up here in Kentuckiana with bourbon in my backyard.
 Growing up, my family was a Maker’s Mark family.
 I remember being on the ambassadors’ list long before what it was today.
 They would send us items such as bottle sweaters, bourbon ball makers, and ice cube trays around Christmas time - It was fun getting those as a kid and trying to figure out what they were used for.
 In short, whiskey has always been around in my world.

-I worked in hospitality on-and-off from the time I was 15 until just recently.
-I attended the University of Louisville Business School on student loans and scholarships and have been working in this region ever since.
-Me and my roommates drank the cheap stuff in college, but I eventually got into better whiskey shortly after graduating.
-Not long after, I got involved with some local bourbon clubs and started collecting bourbon.
-It wasn’t long before I set my eyes on the industry.
+As for whiskey, my roommates and I drank the cheap stuff in college, but I eventually got into better drams after graduating.
+Soon after, I got involved with some local bourbon clubs and started collecting bourbon.
+It wasn’t long before I set my eyes on the industry to be more involved with my favorite drink!

 - Chuck (Owner/Operator)